yurug/coqepit/README.md

 This will create a folder named `coqepit`.

-- In a terminal, create a subfolder for your project in the folder `coqepit`:
+- In a terminal, create a subfolder for your project in the folder `coqepit/projects`:

 ```
-mkdir your-name
+mkdir projects/your-name
 ```

 - In that folder, create a file named `README.md` describing a proof